Use variables

 is assigned the type Number.
 Attempting to assign it to a String value of "apples"

-When you're testing a bot, a variable may appear temporarily as the type unknown.
+When you're testing a copilot, a variable might appear temporarily as the type unknown.
 An unknown variable hasn't been assigned a value yet.

 Entities

-Power Virtual Agents uses entities to identify a specific type of information from a user's responses.
+Copilot Studio uses entities to identify a specific type of information from a user's responses.
 The identified information is saved in a variable of the type that's appropriate for the information.
-The following table lists the variable base type that's associated with prebuilt entities.
+The following table lists the variable base type associated with prebuilt entities.

 Entity | Variable Base Type |